AI deboards unruly passenger for causing 'physical harm' to crew onboard Delhi-London flight | Business

 AI deboards unruly passenger for causing 'physical harm' to crew onboard Delhi-London flight

-Air India on Monday morning deboarded an unruly male passenger who caused physical harm to two cabin crew members onboard a Delhi-London flight, which returned to the national capital shortly after departure, according to the airline.
+Air India on Monday morning deboarded an unruly male passenger who caused physical harm to two cabin crew members onboard a Delhi-London flight, which returned to the national capital about three hours after departure.The 25-year-old passenger was handed over to the security personnel after the flight AI 111 landed at the Delhi airport and an FIR has also been lodged with the police, the airline said.The Delhi Police detained the passenger, who has been identified as Jaskirat Singh.Sources said the flight had around 225 passengers.

+Air India on Monday morning deboarded an unruly male passenger who caused physical harm to two cabin crew members onboard a Delhi-London flight, which returned to the national capital about three hours after departure.

 ''Not heeding to verbal and written warnings, the passenger continued with unruly behaviour including causing physical harm to two of the cabin crew members,'' the airline said in a statement.